-Additional information on the EAP can be found in the online brochure, linked below: https://elpaso.ttuhsc.edu/som/psychiatry/psychology-division/ documents/EAP Brochure 2021.pdf

-House Staff Association: The House Staff Association (HSA) is an independent organization managed by TTUHSC El Paso residents and fellows.
+Additional information on the EAP can be found in the online brochure, linked below: https://elpaso.ttuhsc.edu/som/psychiatry/psychology-division/ documents/EAP Brochure 2021.pdf managed by TTUHSC El Paso residents and fellows.
 It provides an open forum that allows residents and fellows to communicate and exchange information on their educational and work environment.
 It promotes the well-being, interests and education of the House Staff.